+- The FAST Act similarly requires cooperative project selection and prioritization for the TIP.

+DRCOG supports:

+- Expanding current regulations to require

-- all three entities to agree upon procedures governing project selection and prioritization for transportation planning and there should be consequences for not following these procedures. - As part of the normal memorandum of agreement between an MPO, state Department of Transportation and local transit agency, requiring the three entities to cooperatively establish a process for addressing project cost overruns. - Requiring revenue suballocation to transportation management areas (MPOs representing populations greater than 200,000) to be based on the total population within the MPO boundary. - Establishing a population-based air quality severity formula for suballocating Congestion Mitigation and Air Quality funds within a state and requiring suballocation of Congestion Mitigation and Air Quality funds to non-attainment MPOs representing populations greater than 200,000 on the basis of the total populations within the MPO boundary. - DRCOG views transportation demand management principles and practices as increasingly important elements of the region's long-range transportation planning strategy.
+all three entities to agree upon procedures

+governing project selection and

+prioritization for transportation planning

+and there should be consequences

+for not following these procedures.

+- As part of the normal memorandum of agreement between an MPO, state

+Department of Transportation and local transit agency, requiring the three entities to cooperatively establish a process for addressing project cost overruns.

+- Requiring revenue suballocation to transportation management areas

+- (MPOs representing populations greater than 200,000) to be based on the total population within the MPO boundary. - Establishing a population-based air quality severity formula for suballocating Congestion Mitigation and Air Quality funds within a state and requiring suballocation of Congestion Mitigation and Air Quality funds to non-attainment MPOs representing populations greater than 200,000 on the basis of the total populations within the MPO boundary. - DRCOG views transportation demand management principles and practices as increasingly important elements of the region's long-range transportation planning strategy.